DrShnitzel/DrShnitzel/README.md

 ## My self-summary

 I am experienced backend developer with more than 6 years of commercial development experience.
 My main language is Ruby but I am not limited to it.
-I have used many other technologies in my projects(Go, Rust, Objective-C, Swift, Python, Delphi etc.) and always looking forward to try something new.
+I have used many other technologies in my projects(Go, Rust, Objective-C, Swift, Python, Delphi etc.) and always looking forward to trying something new.

 I am a reliable and punctual person.
 I have never missed a deadline